 The New York State Family Planning Program is jointly funded by the State of New York and the federal Title V Maternal and Child Health Services Block Grant Program, the core federal and state public health program for promoting the health and well-being of the nation's mothers, infants, and children, including children and youth with special health care needs, and their families.

-The New York State Family Planning Program was a grantee of the federal Title X family planning program until September 2019.
-Because of the state's long history of participation in the Title X program, many New York State Family Planning Program requirements are similar to Title X requirements, and applicable resources developed for Title X providers are referenced throughout this course.
-New York State Family Planning Program providers should always adhere to the program requirements described in this course, not the requirements for Title X providers.
+The New York State Family Planning Program was previously a grantee of the federal Title X family planning program.
+However, as of July 2019, the New York State Family Planning Program is no longer a part of the Title X network.
+Because of the state's history of participating in the program, many New York State Family Planning Program requirements are similar to Title X requirements, and resources developed for Title X providers are applicable for New York State Family Planning Program providers.
+However, New York State Family Planning Program providers should adhere to the program requirements described in this course, not the requirements for Title X providers.